BLACK FRIDAY SALE 30% OFF!

 Article at a Glance

-• Although some are genetic hyper-absorbers, most people absorb very little of the cholesterol they eat, and when absorption goes up, the amount of cholesterol produced in the liver goes down.
+• Most people absorb very little of the cholesterol they eat, and when absorption goes up, the amount of cholesterol produced in the liver goes down.
 As such, the body tends to highly regulate cholesterol levels.

-• In some genotypes, saturated fat and high fat diets significantly increase levels of LDL-C, which has been associated with greater risk of heart disease.
+• However, in some people with genetic predispositions, saturated fat and high fat diets significantly increase levels of LDL-C, which has been associated with greater risk of heart disease.

 Genes Mentioned